What is the Cost of Living in a Motorhome in Europe?

 Are you planning a tour of Europe in your motorhome or camper van?
 Find out about the cost of travelling Europe in a motorhome or campervan and whether you need a pot of gold at the end of the rainbow to finance your trip.

-Lots of people contact us and ask about the costs of taking a road trip in Europe in a motorhome.
+Lots of people contact us and ask about the costs of taking a road trip in Europe in a motorhome – it’s one of the top motorhoming questions we get asked.
 Costs can vary dramatically – when planning a two week motorhome or campervan trip your objectives will be different to those you might have for a three month trip or a year away.

 For most of us, money is an important aspect of our lives and when we budget for our motorhome road trips we have many factors to consider.
 Our motorhome costs and figures come from real life traveling by motorhome – we have now spent over 30 months living and travelling in Europe in a number of different countries, so can give a balanced and fair breakdown.